-You can access a sample knowledge test through the NAATI Learning Management System (LMS).
-This test uses the same platform as the Knowledge Test you will sit on your test date, and contains examples of the question types and knowledge tested in the CSLI Knowledge Test.
-This test is NOT the full length of the test and your score should not be taken as indicative of actual test performance.
-Please refer to the candidate information for more information regarding the knowledge test.
-To access the sample knowledge test, you will need to create a login, following the prompts.
+You can access a sample knowledge test through NAATI Learn.
+This sample test uses the same platform as the Knowledge Test you will sit on your test date, and contains examples of the question types and knowledge tested in the CSLI Knowledge Test.
+This is NOT the full length of the test and your score should not be taken as indicative of actual test performance.
+To access the sample knowledge test, you will need to create a NAATI Learn login, following the prompts.
 This login is your personal login and will not be used when you sit the Certification Test.
-If you are not automatically redirected to the sample test after signing in, click on “Home” and then the name of the sample test you wish to take.
+Once logged in, you will be able to access the sample tests through your Dashboard.

-We recommend that you familiarise yourself with the LMS, the question types and the different sections of the test before your test date.
+We recommend that you familiarise yourself with the NAATI Learn platform, the question types and the different sections of the test before your test date.

 These materials are © National Accreditation Authority for Translators and Interpreters Ltd 2019 and cannot be reproduced without the written permission of NAATI.